Join/Renew for Just $16 A Year

 Eat well so that your stomach is settled.
 Stay away from greasy or acidic foods during and prior to travel.

 Have a home remedy on hand or try alternative therapies.
 Many experts say peppermint can help, as well as ginger and black horehound.
 Although not very well proved by science, homeopathic remedies do exist.
 For pilots, astronauts, or others who experience motion sickness regularly or as part of their profession, cognitive therapy and biofeedback have been solutions.
 Breathing exercises have also been found to help.
-These treatments also work for people who feel unwell when they merely think about traveling (University of Maryland, 2012).
+These treatments also work for people who feel unwell when they merely think about traveling.

 Written by: David Heitz